Aeolus96/ip_camera_publisher/README.md

 - 1152x648x3 = 2,239,488 Bytes/frame x 10 fps ~ 22 MB/s x 8bits ~ 179 Mb/s
 - Total bandwidth used by this stream = 720 Mb/s + 179 Mb/s ~ 900 Mb/s

-Most inexpensive/common network setups unless specified are limited to 1000/100/10 Mbit/s per ethernet interface.
-Hardware acceleration (like NVIDIA CUDA) and additional ethernet hardware can be added to achieve higher resolutions.
+> Most inexpensive/common network setups unless specified are limited to 1000/100/10 Mbit/s per ethernet interface.

+Performance can be improved by using hardware acceleration and stream compression using codecs like H264, H265 and HEVC.
+This package was tested with an IP camera that supports H264 and H265.
+Change the `ffmpeg_cmd` if you want to use other codecs.
+You can try to get a test feed running by using [FFmpeg](https://www.ffmpeg.org/) directly and then adding that command to the `ffmpeg_cmd` variable.

 ## Prerequisites